18F/identity-idp/README.md

 Service Providers
 -----------------

-To act as a Service Provider which generates SAML Requests use the excellent [ruby-saml](https://github.com/onelogin/ruby-saml) gem.
+To act as a Service Provider which generates SAML Requests and can react to SAML Responses use the excellent [ruby-saml](https://github.com/onelogin/ruby-saml) gem.

 Author